lovell/sharp/docs/api-output.md

 ## withMetadata

 Include all metadata (EXIF, XMP, IPTC) from the input image in the output image.
-The default behaviour, when `withMetadata` is not used, is to strip all metadata and convert to the device-independent sRGB colour space.
 This will also convert to and add a web-friendly sRGB ICC profile.

+The default behaviour, when `withMetadata` is not used, is to convert to the device-independent sRGB colour space and strip all metadata, including the removal of any ICC profile.

 ### Parameters